javalin/website/_posts/tutorials/2017-05-24-javalin-maven-example.md

 <a href="#eclipse">- Instructions for Eclipse</a><br>

 ## About Maven
 Maven is a build automation tool used primarily for Java projects.
 It addresses two aspects of building software: First, it describes how software is built, and second, it describes its dependencies.

 Maven projects are configured using a
 <a href="https://en.wikipedia.org/wiki/Apache_Maven#Project_Object_Model">
-    Project Object Model</a>, which is stored in a pom.<a href="https://en.wikipedia.org/wiki/XML" target="_blank">xml</a>-file. <br>Here's a minimal example:
+Project Object Model</a>, which is stored in a pom.<a href="https://en.wikipedia.org/wiki/XML" target="_blank">xml</a>-file.

+Here's a minimal example:

 ~~~markup
 <project>